SENCO: Mrs Rosemary Brooks

 - Access to professional counselling

-- Circle Time to raise awareness of ASD with peers
+- Circle Time to raise awareness of a specific need with peers

 - Social Skills programmes

-- Peer Support Groups led by Student Support Mentor
+- Peer Support Groups led by a Student Support Officer

 - Student Mentor from 6th form

-- Supported Private Study /Homework in the unit
+- Supported Private Study /Homework in Student Support

 Two members of the student support team have completed specific training in supporting young people with their mental health and are able to provide tailored in-house support for students.